If we don’t win, you don’t pay.

 What Is A General Settlement Release Agreement?

-A release is a contract you sign in order to obtain reimbursement for your injuries.
-It essentially states that you agree to release all of your legal claims against any defendant and their insurer as a result of this incident.
+A release is a contract you sign to obtain reimbursement for your injuries.
+It essentially states that you agree to release all your legal claims against any defendant and their insurer due to this incident.

-You should be aware that a release usually covers claims against everyone, not just the defendant you sued for financial compensation or who paid a settlement.
-This is because if you sued another person afterward, they could cross-complain against the party who settled.
+You should know that a release usually covers claims against everyone, not just the defendant you sued for financial compensation or who paid a settlement.
+If you sued another person afterward, they could cross-complain against the party who settled.

 How Long Before I Get My Portion From The Settlement Check?

 You should not expect a long wait between your settlement and your compensation.
-Most insurance companies want to wrap up their case files as soon as possible.
-Thus they will mail the check within a week or two of signing your settlement agreement.
+Most insurance companies want to wrap up their case files immediately.
+Thus, they will mail the check within a week or two of signing your settlement agreement.
 The bill’s arrival depends on whether the insurer sends it immediately after receipt of your completed release.

 Once you’ve gotten the compensation check, they will prepare a settlement statement (aka final distribution letter) if you have an attorney.
 This will show how much money was collected, the lawyer’s fee, court expenses, reimbursements to your insurance companies (see below), and any other necessary deductions.